DFE-Digital/sap-public/SAPData/README.md

 ### `02_copy_into_raw.sql`
 Used by the **CI/CD pipeline**.
-- Uses standard PostgreSQL `COPY`
+- Uses standard PostgreSQL `COPY` - this command cannot be run locally in pgpAdmin
 - Assumes files are accessible to the database host

 ### `02_copy_into_raw_local.sql`
 Used for **local development**.
 - Uses `\copy` via the `psql` client (use SQL Shell included with pgAdmin)
 - Reads files from the developer’s local filesystem

-This separation avoids conditional logic and keeps both workflows simple and explicit.

 ---